COBRAPROsimulator/COBRAPRO/README.md

 ```
 COBRAPRO installed successfully!
 To get started, try running scripts in the Examples folder.
 ```

-[^1]: Note that Xcode requires ~3.4 GB of storage space.
-[^2]: This function will install SUNDIALS by calling the `sundials-2.6.2/ sundialsTB/install_STB.m` file and automatically adds the required folders to your MATLAB path.
-[^3]: COMSOL Multiphsyics is a commerically available finite element analysis software.

 ## Testing <a name="toc5"></a> ##

 Automated test codes are provided in `test` folder: